AdaCore/gnatstudio/docs/users_guide/searching.rst

 * Use the :file:`isearch.py` plug-in

   This plugin provides an interactive search.
-When you press the key shortcut (:kdb:`ctrl-s` by default when using Emacs mode, or use the :menuselection:`Edit --> Key Shortcuts` to assign another shortcut), GPS displays a small prompt window.
+When you press the key shortcut (:kbd:`ctrl-s` by default when using Emacs mode, or use the :menuselection:`Edit --> Key Shortcuts` to assign another shortcut), GPS displays a small prompt window.
 As you start typing letters there, GPS jumps to the next match for the word you are currently typing.